WaveBeans/wave-blog/using-jupyter/readme.md

 }
 ```

-The last thing to do left is to call the newly made function and plot the result:
+The last thing is left to do, call the newly made function and plot the result:

 ```kotlin
 val df1 = fftData("fft-triangular", freqCutOff = 10 to 3800)